 Wuornos had been the victim of abuse and neglect herself.
 Her parents split before she was born and her father, who had been arrested for child molesting, killed himself while awaiting trial in a mental institution.
 When her mother abandoned her at a young age, Aileen was sent to live with her grandparents.
 But she was kicked out of their home when she got pregnant at age 14.
 From 1974 to 1976, Wuornos operated under several aliases and amassed an arrest record for offenses including drunk driving, assault, and armed robbery.
 In 1986, she became romantically and criminally involved with a woman named Tyria Moore.

 In late 1989, Wuornos began her infamous killing spree.
-Five months after Richard Mallory was killed, David Spears was found dead, shot six times with a .22 caliber gun in the woods near Tampa.
+Five months after Richard Mallory was killed, David Spears was found dead, shot six times with a .22 caliber gun in the woods of Citrus County.
 At around the same time, another male body turned up nearby that appeared to have been killed with the same type of gun.
 Three additional men met the same demise during the summer of 1990.